perfsonar/docs/pscheduler_ref_tests_tools.rst

 :Description: Trace the path between IP hosts
 :Tools: traceroute, tracepath, paris-traceroute

+.. _pscheduler_ref_tests_tools-test_classifications:

 Test Classifications
 ======================
-Each test classified in one of three categories thatd etermines what other tests can be run in parallel:
+Each test classified in one of four categories that determines what other tests can be run in parallel:

     #. **Exclusive** - These are tests that cannot run at the same time as any other exclusive or normal test.
 An example is a *throughput* test.
-If you have very little whitespace in this category then you may have difficulty finding a timeslot for new tests.
+If you have very frequent tests in this category then you may have difficulty finding a timeslot for new tests.
     #. **Normal** - These are tests that can run at the same time as other normal and background tests, but cannot run at the same time as exclusive tests.
-Currently there are no examples of these in the default test set, but the classification is available for those writing new tools.
+An example is a task with a test type of *latency*.
     #. **Background** - These are tests that can be run in parallel with any other test including exclusive, normal and other background tests.
-Example test types include *latency*, *latencybg*, *rtt* and *trace*.
-It is not uncommon to have this column look almost entirely solid if you have *latencybg* tests since they run continuously.
+Example test types include *rtt* and *trace* or *clock*.
 Since these runs do not prevent other runs from executing though, they should not limit your ability to schedule new tests.
+	#. **Background-multi** - These are tests that can be run in parallel with any other test and produce multiple results that appear as separate runs.
+Example test type is *latencybg* that runs continuously.

+You may visualize different types of tests using ``pscheduler plot-schedule`` command.
+See also :ref:`pscheduler_client_schedule-plot_schedule`.

 throughput Tests
 ================